"If God exists, I hope he has a good excuse."

 O what tangled webs we weave when first we practice to believe.

 The Bible says, in I Cor.
-14:8, "If the trumpet does not sound a clear call, who will get ready for battle?"
+14:8, "If the trumpet makes an uncertain sound, who will prepare for battle?"
 Sometime, just for fun, try to figure out where the Bible stands on abortion or the timing of the tribulation.
 Or salvation by faith vs. salvation by works (Paul vs. James).